“Planting for a Greener Cobb!”

 The Cobb Trees Program, a subdivision of Keep Cobb Beautiful, was founded October of 2000 and has been fulfilling its mission “Planting for a greener Cobb” since December of that year.
 To date the program has provided over 5,000 trees to help beautify and enhance the quality of life for all Cobb County residents.

 Cobb Trees provides educational activities, contests, community plantings, mulching and upkeep activities, tree dedications, tree adoptions, Arbor Day programs and other activities for the county.

-The program is fully endorsed by the Cobb County Manager Dr. Jackie McMorris, Board of Commissioners Chairman Mike Boyce, and Commissioners Keli Gambrill (District 1), Bob Ott (District 2), JoAnn Birrell (District 3) and Lisa Cupid (District 4).
+The program is fully endorsed by the Cobb County Manager Dr. Jackie McMorris, Board of Commissioners Chairwoman Lisa Cupid, and Commissioners Keli Gambrill (District 1), and JoAnn K. Birrell (District 3).